Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Semi-integral points

 See Proposition \ref{prop:BMOequiv} for relationships between different notions of strong approximation.
-We can define strict and non-strict strong, weak and weak weak approximation in a similar fashion but it seems that the results about the density of semi-integral points are more interesting when the whole adelic space is considered.
+One may define strict and non-strict strong, weak and weak weak approximation in a similar fashion, but it appears that the results about the density of semi-integral points are more interesting when the whole adelic space is considered.

-When dealing with local-global principles for semi-integral points over a number field $K$, there are two sets of places of interest: the places over which we consider local points, and the places at which our global points are integral.
-Consequently, there are two natural ways to define a local-global principle off some finite set of places $T \subset \Omega_K$, depending on whether one drops or keeps the requirement for integrality at places in $T$.
-As such, we make the following definitions.